Can I Collect Social Security on My Ex-Spouse?

 This is the rule that surprises most people.
 If you qualify for both your own retirement benefit and a divorced spouse benefit, Social Security generally requires you to apply for both at the same time.
 You do not receive two separate benefits.
 Instead, you receive the higher of the two amounts, a rule known as deemed filing.

-Having a few key documents ready can help make the application process smoother.
-It helps to gather:
+Having a few key documents ready can make the application process smoother and help avoid delays.

-Social Security’s spouse and divorced spouse checklist outlines the types of information that can help speed up the application process.
+Social Security’s spouse and divorced spouse checklist outlines the full list of documents that can help speed up the application process.

 FAQs